HOW IT WORKS

 Acknowledge that there is no reason that our society, and how it deals with crime and why people commit crimes, has to be this way — and that our current system doesn't work to deter crime or better our communities.

-Acknowledge that reforms don’t work, as they maintain a system designed to benefit the wealthy, and the white — and "help to produce the stultifying idea that nothing lies beyond the prison" (Angela Davis).
+Acknowledge that reforms don’t work, as they maintain a system designed to benefit the wealthy and the white, and "help to produce the stultifying idea that nothing lies beyond the prison" (Angela Davis) — and that the copaganda that defunding the police is an unpopular idea is false and disingenuous.

 And immediately begin developing the framework for reimagining the new community-based network of solutions that will put public safety over punitive action and provide resources and support to help proactively protect our communities from imminent threats and safety concerns.